Miinjiin/Data_Mining/Exercise 4/ECO395M-exercise-4.md

 The last plot is a graph-visualization representing the association rules.
 Each item in the LHS is connected with to the RHS item, and the arrows indicate the direction of the relationship.
 To avoid over-crowded plot, we have limited to rules with lift &gt; 10.
+As such, one can see many of the rules from above table with the highest lift visualized.

 ![](ECO395M-exercise-4_files/figure-markdown_strict/problem%203-4-1.png)